 You've probably noticed vitamin B-12 on nutrition labels or have read about it in passing, but do you know what it does?
 There are eight different B vitamins, but B-12 is responsible for keeping your heart healthy, your energy up, boosting your mood, and so much more.
-And surprisingly, 20% of the population is deficient in the vitamin, and 10 to 30% of older persons are unable to absorb it (as well as vegetarians, since many foods rich in B-12 are animal-derived, like fish, lean meat, poultry, eggs, and low-fat and fat-free milk), which is why B-12–fortified diets and supplements are often recommended (but speak with your doctor before changing your diet or taking supplements).
+And surprisingly, 6% of persons younger than 60 years old are deficient in the vitamin, and nearly 20% of older people are unable to absorb it (as well as vegetarians, since many foods rich in B-12 are animal-derived, like fish, lean meat, poultry, eggs, and low-fat and fat-free milk), which is why B-12–fortified diets and supplements are often recommended (but speak with your doctor before changing your diet or taking supplements).

 If it all looks like letters and numbers to you, take a look at the amazing benefits this B vitamin has on your body—it may just be the addition you've been looking for.

 In one study, 39% of diabetic patients studied saw reduced symptoms of nerve damage, especially when given B-12 both intravenously and orally, wherein two-thirds of patients saw a decrease in nerve damage.
 (Generally, practitioners recommend around 500 mg. of B-12 three times per day.)

 Also, B-12 is a component of the myelin sheath, the nerve's protective cover, which inherently helps shield neurotransmitter signals.
 In other words, if your B-12 levels are low, your cognitive functioning isn't at its best.

 It Protects Your Heart